Generating newsletter issues

 Compose hides stories you've already used so your next issue starts with fresh options.
 If your search only matches stories you've used before, Compose shows a Show used stories button.
 Click it when you want to reuse or reference an older story.

-If you send stories from Content Desk into Compose, they stay selected even if
+If you send stories from Content Desk into Compose, they stay selected even if they sit outside the current date or source filters.
+That makes it safer to adjust filters without losing the stories you already picked.

 The generated draft